john-itcsolutions/cheirrs/README.md

 followed by:

-NOTE: MUCH OF THE FOLLOWING CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY PGADMIN4 AND SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory:
+NOTE: MUCH OF THE FOLLOWING CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY PGADMIN4 AND SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-workers/0 and /1):

-1. `juju deploy ./pgadmin4`
+1. `juju deploy ./pgadmin4 --to 7 --series  focal --force`

-2. `juju deploy ./smart-web`
+2. `juju deploy ./smart-web --to 8 --series  focal --force`

 and: